-- providing wellbeing opporutnities including a sports club for disabled people.
+- Providing wellbeing opportunities including a sports club for disabled people.

 FOR THE DISABLED COMMUNITY

-- Developing a Mobliity Centre in Tabora which will include a wheelchair workshop, physiotherpay clinic, production workshop which employs disabled people and training.
+- Developing a Mobility Centre in Tabora which will include a wheelchair workshop, physiotherapy clinic, production workshop which employs disabled people and training.
 This will operate as a social enterprise.

 - Working to give disabled people more status.